PlaidCloud/docs/docs/source/plaidcloud/projects/managing_projects.rst

 UDFs are tracked and allow point-in-time recovery of the state.
 This allows for easy recovery from user introduced problems or simply copying a different point-in-time to another project for comparison.

-In addition to overall tracking, projects and its elements also allow for versioning.
+In addition to overall tracking, projects and their elements also allow for versioning.
 Not only is creating a version easy, you can also merge changes from one version to another easily too.
 This provides a simple way to keep track of snapshots or to create a version for development and then be able to merge those changes into the non-development version when you want.